 What must it be like for the child to lie there alone in wait for the torturer!

 He sees that the girl’s eyes are widening – she is seeing the devil but why isn’t she screaming already?
 Why not already call for help?
-He decided to wait till she screams for help.
-It was most basic instinct of all living creatures to scream, call for help when in horror.
-All animals did it.
-All children did it.
-Somehow adults forget this instinct.
-What it must be like for a child to go through such horrors and have such lack of hope for any help?
+He decided to wait till she screams for help to know how long it would be before she would scream.

-The devil is inside.
+the devil is inside.
 He controls your body.
 He makes you stand up on your bed, your limbs held apart.
 He has scared away several other Pandits and priests.
 This one won’t be any different.
 But this will mean you will be punished.
 He makes you bite your own wrists to draw out blood.
-It hurts and hurts very bad.
-It is as if you will never get used to it.
-Why won’t your parents understand and leave you alone?
+Why won’t your parents understand?

 He is now speaking through you with the priest.
 He wants them, your parents, to know for once and all that nothing like this will ever work.
 Nothing.
 Nothing ever works.